-The Pinks consist of a low asymmetrical last, a stiff full-length sole and high tensioned rand wrapping around the heel.
+The Pinks consist of a low asymmetrical last, a stiff full-length sole, and high tensioned rand wrapping around the heel.
 This shoe really shines when edging on small, almost non-existent, holds thanks to the stiff sole.
-This also provides much needed support on long slabby routes and make the shoe really good for jamming too.
+This also provides much-needed support on long slabby routes and makes the shoe really good for jamming too.
 The NIAD Lace comes equipped with the awesome Five Ten C4 rubber, some of the best on the market when it comes to sticking to the wall.

 Historically, the Pinks were somewhat of a polarizing shoe.
-Even when they fit your foot perfectly, many people found the high tensioned rand to sharply dig into the back of their heel.
-Thankfully, the 2021 upgrade has seen the heel rand reinvented, which has a significantly more comfortable design that its predecessor.
+Even when they fit your foot perfectly, many people found the high-tensioned rand to sharply dig into the back of their heel.
+Thankfully, the 2021 upgrade has seen the heel rand reinvented, which has a significantly more comfortable design than its predecessor.

 La Sportiva Genius

-It’s La Sportiva’s no edge technology that make the Genius unique.
+It’s La Sportiva’s no edge technology that makes the Genius unique.
 The rounded toe would seem strange compared to traditional climbing shoe design but this is far more than just a gimmick.
 Accompanied by a soft, supple construction, the Genius offers ultimate sensitivity and comfort.
-This is in contrast to a shoe such as the Pinks which replies on a stiff sole and straight crisp edge.
+This is in contrast to a shoe such as the Pinks which relies on a stiff sole and straight crisp edge.

 If Velcro is more your thing, make sure to check out the La Sportiva Futura.
-They offer a quick on and off solution, and are also available in a woman’s specific fit.
+They offer a quick on-and-off solution, and are also available in a women’s specific fit.
 They are slightly less downturned, with slightly less volume in the forefoot.

 La Sportiva Kataki

-By combining the front lacing system and sock lining of the Katana with the heel and aggressive profile of the Otaki, La Sportiva have concocted the Kataki.
-These features have made the Kataki a favourite of my slab loving friends, especially when it comes micro-edges and technical slab on hard rock like granite.
+By combining the front lacing system and sock lining of the Katana with the heel and the aggressive profile of the Otaki, La Sportiva has concocted the Kataki.
+These features have made the Kataki a favorite of my slab-loving friends, especially when it comes to micro-edges and technical slabs on hard rock like granite.

-The Kataki features a slightly more downturned and asymmetrical profile when compared to the Katana, improving the lazer-precision on an already highly precise shoe.
+The Kataki features a slightly more downturned and asymmetrical profile when compared to the Katana, improving the laser precision on an already highly precise shoe.
 Additionally, the Kataki has a slightly softer construction than the Katana.
-When it comes to slab, this shoes slightly downturned profile excels when edging and but still manages to give you plenty of confidence when smearing.
+When it comes to slab, this shoe’s slightly downturned profile excels when edging but still manages to give you plenty of confidence when smearing.